Shynixn/MCCoroutine/docs/wiki/docs/coroutine.md

     ```kotlin
     fun foo(location: Location)) {
         plugin.launch {
-            // Always make your you are on your personal plugin main thread.
+            // Ensures that you are now on your plugin thread.

             val resultBlockType = withContext(plugin.regionDispatcher(location)) {
                 // In Folia, this will be the correct thread for the given location
-                // In Bukkit, this will be the main thread.
+                // In Bukkit, this will be the minecraft thread.
                 getTypeOfBlock()
             }